boyter/boyter.org/content/posts/boilerplate-tax-ranking-popular-languages-by-density.md

 If you compare Clojure (77.91%) to C# (58.4%), it seems the average C# developer writes 20% more redundant code every single day just to satisfy the compiler.
 Even with tools like resharper and LLM's to help thats not a insignificant amount of effort.

-Although I previously claimed `we all Go has more boilerplate repetition than Rust` (I write blog posts as I go BTW and don't revise statements like that as results come in) but as it turns out they are almost identical in their redundancy footprint.
+Although I previously claimed `we all know Go has more boilerplate repetition than Rust` (I write blog posts as I go BTW and don't revise statements like that as results come in) but as it turns out they are almost identical in their redundancy footprint.
 Looking at the data suggests they are much closer than you think.

 > The Go Zealot: "Go is simple!"
 "Yes, so simple you write the same thing over and over."